basho/basho_docs/source/languages/en/riak/ops/advanced/security.md

 ### Network Configurations

 Being a distributed database means that much of Riak's security springs from how you configure your network.
-We have a few recommendations for [[Network Security and Firewall Configurations|Network-Security-and-Firewall-Configurations]].
+We have a few recommendations for [[Security and Firewalls]].

 ### Client Auth